 Did you know you can study Animal and Wildlife Conservation at Wolverhampton?

 Our Faculty of Science and Engineering has some impressive links with the Royal Air Force at RAF Cosford, and joins in the fun at its annual Air Show.
-Only 15 minutes’ drive from Telford Campus, its museum runs exciting events throughout the year – and this year is no exception.
-Celebrating 100 years since the formation of the RAF, there will be unique opportunities throughout 2018 for those who love all-things-engineering, including the chance to get up-close with their 100 Cockpits and Cabs events.
+Only 15 minutes’ drive from Telford Campus, its museum runs exciting events throughout the year.
+Special events in 2018 celebrated 100 years since the formation of the RAF, and unique opportunities for those who love all-things-engineering continue, including the chance to get up-close with aircraft, continue.

 Only 15 minutes’ drive from our Telford Campus brings you to the UNESCO World Heritage Site of Ironbridge.
-The Iron Bridge itself, raised in 1779, is having some well-deserved TLC, with English Heritage embarking on its largest conservation project to date. #ProjectIronBridge But there’s more than ‘just’ the bridge to explore – the historic site boasts 10 award-winning attractions great and small, so why not travel back in time at Blists Hill Victorian Town, or see the treacle-like bitumen oozing in the Tar Tunnel?
+The Iron Bridge itself, raised in 1779, had some well-deserved TLC, with English Heritage embarking on its largest conservation project to date. #ProjectIronBridge So you can now see it in all its glory.
+But there’s more than ‘just’ the bridge to explore – the historic site boasts 10 award-winning attractions great and small, so why not travel back in time at Blists Hill Victorian Town, or see the treacle-like bitumen oozing in the Tar Tunnel?
 If there was ever the perfect excuse to enjoy some fish & chips…

 Step back in time with our History and War Studies courses.